boynoiz/UrlShortener-Docker/README.md

 $ docker-compose build
 ```

-Wait for a few minute util docker-compose finished then
+Wait for a few minute until docker-compose finished then

 ```sh
 $ docker-compose up